Top tips to make friends at university

 Stepping out of your comfort zone can be stressful even for the most confident among us.
 Here are five tips on how to create new friendships and find your new best friend for life!

-1. Join a club or a society
+1. Join a club or society

-2. Cook for people
+2. Cook for others

 If you happen to share a kitchen with other people in your flat why not organise a Friday night meal and cook for everyone?
 Having a communal area to eat is a great way to get everyone out of their bedrooms and make introductions.